 Developed by John Bollinger, Bollinger Bands® are volatility bands placed above and below a moving average.
 Volatility is based on the standard deviation, which changes as volatility increases and decreases.
 The bands automatically widen when volatility increases and contract when volatility decreases.
 Their dynamic nature allows them to be used on different securities with the standard settings.

-Bollinger Bands can be used to identify M-Tops and W-Bottoms or to determine the strength of the trend.
+So, how do you use Bollinger Bands effectively?
+They can be used to identify M-Tops and W-Bottoms or to determine the trend's strength.
 Signals based on the distance between the upper and lower band, including the popular Bollinger Band Squeeze, are identified using the related Bollinger BandWidth indicator.

 Note: Bollinger Bands® is a registered trademark of John Bollinger.